List of Family Guy guest stars

-Actress and writer Carrie Fisher made twenty-five guest appearances on Family Guy as Peter's boss, Angela.
+Actress Carrie Fisher, known for her role as Princess Leia in the original Star Wars trilogy, made 25 guest appearances on Family Guy as Peter's boss, Angela.

 Family Guy is an American adult animated sitcom created by Seth MacFarlane for the Fox Broadcasting Company.
 The series centers on the Griffins, a family consisting of parents Peter and Lois; their children Meg, Chris, and Stewie; and their anthropomorphic pet dog Brian.
 The show is set in the fictional city of Quahog, Rhode Island, and exhibits much of its humor in the form of cutaway gags that often lampoon American culture.
 Along with its core voice actors, episodes make frequent use of guest stars.

-Guest stars who have lent their voices to the show come from a wide range of occupations including musicians, actors, athletes, politicians and more.
-Some have only made a single appearance, while others, like James Woods, have gone on to become recurring fan favorites.
-Over the years, the show has become notable for featuring stars reprising their famous roles in animated form.
+Guest stars who have lent their voices to the show come from a wide range of occupations including musicians, actors, athletes, politicians, scientists and more.
+Some have only made a single appearance, while others like James Woods and Ryan Reynolds have gone on to become recurring fan favorites.
+Over the years, the show has become notable for featuring actors reprising their roles in animated form.
 In the episode "Lois Comes Out of Her Shell", for example, Johnny Depp reprised his iconic role as Edward Scissorhands.
-On the other hand, episodes have also given guests the opportunity to play caricatures of themselves, like "Not All Dogs Go to Heaven" which featured the main cast of Star Trek: The Next Generation, including Patrick Stewart, Jonathan Frakes, Brent Spiner, LeVar Burton, Gates McFadden, Michael Dorn, Wil Wheaton, Marina Sirtis, and even Denise Crosby (season 1 as Tasha Yar), playing themselves headed to a Star Trek convention.
+Most early guest stars appeared less as characters and more as themselves, with musician Waylon Jennings being the first to do so in the episode "Chitty Chitty Death Bang".
+Furthermore, in "Not All Dogs Go to Heaven", the entire main cast of Star Trek: The Next Generation–including Patrick Stewart, Jonathan Frakes, Brent Spiner, LeVar Burton, Gates McFadden, Michael Dorn, Wil Wheaton, Marina Sirtis, and even Denise Crosby (season 1 as Tasha Yar)–appear as themselves headed to a Star Trek convention.